 When it comes to running your Google Ads campaigns, it’s important to optimise your campaigns for maximum return to your business as a whole.
 And whether that return is from an online or offline channel, it’s all part of the same pie.
-That’s why measuring and tracking the full impact of your campaigns is so important.
+That’s why ad measurement and tracking the full impact of your campaigns is so important.
 It can help to start conversations or planning sessions by getting you to think about how best to connect with today’s 'omnichannel' consumers who move seamlessly between channels depending on their needs in the moment.

-Let’s start with a simple model for calculating the value of an offline conversion for your online campaigns.
+Let’s start with a simple model for calculating the value of an offline conversion for your online ads.
 You can partner with your offline shop marketing team to help you get started on some of the basic assumptions.

 Step 1: Let’s gather some data about your offline conversion rates and order values.